Skip to content

 Insulin resistance – therapy and management

 Insulin resistance has been a central topic in medical research for almost a century now.
-Below you will learn what insulin resistance is, what it does to our bodies and how you can stop and perhaps even reverse this disease-promoting process.
+Below you will learn what insulin resistance is, what it does to our body and how you can stop and perhaps even reverse this disease-promoting process.

 What is insulin resistance?

-This happens, for example, when we consume foods with a high glycemic index, such as rice, sugar or light flour.
-If we snack from time to time or occasionally eat less healthily, the body can compensate well.
-However, if we provoke these strong increases in blood sugar every day and over a period of years/decades, then at some point the cells will no longer react as sensitively to insulin.
-The pancreas has to produce even more insulin and a self-reinforcing cycle begins.
-This is the beginning of insulin resistance.
+This happens, for example, when we consume foods with a high glycemic index, such as rice, sugar or white flour.
+If we snack now and then or eat unhealthily, the body can compensate for this well.
+However, if we provoke these strong increases in blood sugar every day and over years/decades, then at some point the cells will no longer react as sensitively to insulin.
+The pancreas has to produce even more insulin and a self-reinforcing cycle beginsThis is the beginning of insulin resistance.

 Sugar comes in many different forms.
 Basically, they all promote insulin resistance to a similar extent.